itsyashsehgal28/Book-My-Show-Full-Website-Clone/README.md

     Ops -> Operations Team

     DevOps & CICD (Docker and kubernetes)
-    -> Kubernetes is built on top of docker , like react is built on top of javascript -> Docker is also called as a container and its called as Containerization -> Docker assigns the resource from the local machine to the virtual machines -> Docker >> EC2 instance >> img and container
+    -> Docker is also called as a container and its called as Containerization -> Docker assigns the resource from the local machine to the virtual machines

+    -> Docker >> EC2 instance(service under AWS) >> img and container
+        -> Image (Parent) => image can contain n number of childs or servers , encapsulates one or is a container By LAKSHAY - image is like a blueprint containing only the required files

+        -> Container (Child) || Server
+            ->example IRCTC website will contain servers for frontend and backend and all will be put in a container or parent is irctc website which will be our image and servers are our containers or childs

+    -> Client Server Architecture (client side means frontend and server architecture means backend) -> Client architecture has different servers mostly used on port 3031 -> Server architecture has different servers mostly used on port 8081

-    Kubernetes (master and child node)
+    Kubernetes (Master and Child node)
+    -> Kubernetes is built on top of docker , like react is built on top of javascript

-    -> can be explained like an orchestra
-    -> kubernetes has nodes :
+    -> can be explained like an orchestra , kubernetes has nodes :
-        master node -> guy giving directions on how to play (the lead) child node  -> people playing instruments follow the guidance of the lead
+        -> Master node -> guy giving directions on how to play (the lead)

+        -> Child node  -> people playing instruments follow the guidance of the lead -> Child Node has 2 parts :
+                       -> 1. POD (containers or servers)
+                       -> 2. Developement (used to monitor POD , keeps a close eye on it)

+    -> Docker Deamon -> Server Side (Initialization => first thing when a website is loaded is server intialization even before loading frontend)
+    -> Docker Client -> Client Side
+    -> Docker Swarm  -> Master Node || Main node => Used for Configuration

+    AWS(Amazon Web Service) >> EC2(Amazon Elastic Compute Cloud) (provides VIRTUAL MACHINES) -> AWS architecture looks like this
+            Client Architecture and servers
+                                                                            kubernetes
+            Server Architecture (backend) and its servers

+       AWS provides the client server architecture since we are building a full stack application and provides docker (kubernetes) with it

+    Proxy Server
+    -> This server checks for similar requests that had been hit before and if it finds it , reports back the response from the request which was hit before

+        example : www.facebook.com/login ----> proxy server (new request , never done before) sends it to -----> main server ----> response abc www.facebook.com/login ----> proxy server (checks for the request , finds it ) ----> response abc

+        proxy server acts as an intermediary and helps in LOAD BALANCING with the server

+    NGINX(Light Weight Servers)
+    -> LOAD BALANCING :
+        => SERVER (1000 REQUESTS / HOUR) but if it gets 1500 requests in 1 hr the server will break so we will use proxy server for load balancing , lets see how :

+           server(1500 requests) - 500 (similar requests handled by proxy server) will balance the load on the server and it will not break proxy server will filter out the similar requests and it will not reach the server hence balancing load

+    -> REVERSE PROXY :
+        -> In case load is more on the website (more traffic) and since we dont want our server to break we will have more than 1 server
+        -> In reverse proxy things work like this :

+        example: NORMALLY => www.facebook.com/login ----> proxy server (new request , never done before) sends it to -----> server 1
+                 Reverse Proxy => proxy server will check which server is free or less busy and send the request to that server (1 or 2)

 ## How to install TailWind ---> For Designing